 Glastonbury & Wells

-Glastonbury, also known as Avalon, is the ancient resting place of King Arthur, and home (maybe) to the Holy Grail.
+Glastonbury (perhaps a.k.a.
+Avalon) is the ancient resting place of King Arthur, and home (maybe) to the Holy Grail.
 Marked by its hill, or "tor," and located on England's most powerful line of prehistoric sites, the town gurgles with history and mystery.
 Nearby Wells gathers around its grand cathedral, and has more medieval buildings still doing what they were originally built to do than any town you'll visit.

 At a Glance